 Some of the links in this post may be affiliate links.
-If make a purchase through these links, we receive a commission at no extra cost to you.
-Please see our disclosure for more info.
+See our disclosure for more info.

 If you’re not convinced about adopting a push up routine into your exercise program, or you simply wish to understand the power of this simple exercise, continue reading to uncover the real benefits of doing push ups.

 1. Increase Functional Strength via Full Body Activation

-Classified a compound exercise – meaning multiple muscle groups are called upon – you train the most important muscles throughout your body.
-Have you ever wondered by a standard bench press is so easy when compared to a standard push up?
+Classified a compound exercise – meaning multiple muscle groups are called upon – you train the most important muscles throughout your body for strength gain.
+Have you ever wondered why a standard bench press is so easy compared to a standard push up?
 This is why.

 2. Muscle Stretching for Health and Vitality

 One of the most underrated benefits of doing push ups is the stretch it provides to your biceps and back muscles.
-As you lower yourself to the floor, your back muscles are effectively stretched, and as you push yourself to the starting position your biceps obtain a full stretch.
-This not only improves your flexibility, which helps prevent injuries, but a well-stretched muscle feature a solid and attractive appearance.
+As you lower yourself to the floor, your back muscles are effectively stretched, and as you push yourself to the starting position, your biceps obtain a full stretch.
+This not only improves your flexibility, which helps prevent injuries, but a well-stretched muscle has a solid and attractive appearance.

 3. Enhance Your Cardiovascular System

-As stated earlier, push ups are classified as a compound exercise as it calls upon multiple muscle groups.
-When you simultaneously engage large muscle groups, your heart must work harder to deliver oxygen-rich blood to muscle tissue.
+As stated earlier, push-ups are classified as a compound exercise as it calls upon multiple muscle groups and can benefit your cardiovascular health.
+When simultaneously engaging large muscle groups, your heart must work harder to deliver oxygen-rich blood to muscle tissue.

 4. Increase Whole Body Muscle Definition – HGH Promotion

 Throughout the movements of a push up, you recruit a wide array of primary and stabilizing muscles.
-The more muscle mass that’s utilized in a strength training exercise, the greater the production and release of a specialized hormone known as HGH, or human growth hormone.
+The more muscle mass utilized in a strength training exercise, the greater the production and release of a specialized hormone known as HGH, or human growth hormone.

 5. Protect Your Shoulders from Injury

-One of the most debilitating, and common, injuries for older individuals is a rotator cuff injury.
+One of the most debilitating and common injuries for older individuals is a rotator cuff injury.
 While the severity of this injury is based upon a host of unique circumstances, protecting this delicate part of your body must become a priority.